ACCESS THE COMPLETE LIBRARY OF COURSES & TUTORIALS

 Analytical modelling of a hyperboloid shell using thin plate membrane theory.

-Finite element analysis of a hyperboloid capturing both membrane and bending behaviour and not limited by thin plate theory assumptions.
+Finite element analysis of a hyperboloid capturing both membrane and bending behaviour.

 Course Breakdown